cloudprober/cloudprober/docs/content/docs/overview/cloudprober/index.md

-For example, you could use Cloudprober to run a probe to verify that your users can access your website and your APIs, your microservices can talk to each other, your kubernetes clusters can schedule pods, your CI/CD pipelines are functioning as epxected, or VPN connectivity with your partners is working as expected, and much more.
+For example, you could use Cloudprober to run a probe to verify that your users can access your website and your APIs, your microservices can talk to each other, your kubernetes clusters can schedule pods, your CI/CD pipelines are functioning as expected, or VPN connectivity with your partners is working as expected, and much more.

 This kind of monitoring makes it possible to monitor your systems' interfaces